thepurplebubble/protocol/versions/JASPER.md

 - **Message Signing**: Messages are signed with keys to prevent MITM attacks.
 - **Dynamic Server List Sharing**: Ensures no single server is trusted.
 Initial connections to compromised servers can be detected through key signatures.
 - **Login with Private Key**: Users log in using a private key and send messages using the recipient's public key.
 Usernames are used in the UI.

-## Conclusion
-This document outlines the protocol's backend and frontend architecture, security measures, and packet structures in JSON.
-The protocol aims for a decentralized, secure communication network leveraging a mesh of REST API servers, dynamic server lists, and strong encryption practices, while implementing mechanisms to detect and handle misbehaving servers.